Going Off-Grid: Continuous Implicit Neural Representations for 3D Vascular Modeling: Experiments and Results

 \subsection{Constructive geometry}

 In our third experiment, we demonstrate how INRs enable easy and smooth surface blending.
 This is critical for personalised vascular modeling, where many arteries of different calibers need to be blended into one single model for, e.g., CFD.
-Here, we use an aortofemoral tree from~\cite{wilson2013vascular}.
+Here, we use an aortofemoral tree from~\cite{wilson2013vascular}, that we preprocessed as described in Section \ref{sec:data}.
 This sample consists of nine separate mesh structures: aorta, superior and inferior mesenteric arteries (SMA/IMA), renal arteries, hepatic artery, and common and internal iliac arteries, shown in Figure \ref{fig:combined_shapes}\textit{(left)}.
-For each of these mesh structures, we sample a point cloud of a size proportional to its surface area, to which we fit an INR, after normalizing it to the $\left[-0.9, 0.9 \right]^3$ domain to allow for smooth blending.
+We fit an INR to a point cloud of each of the vessels.
 We optimize these networks using an Adam optimizer for 50,000 epochs.

 To blend the vessels, we generate a Cartesian grid encompassing the entire vascular tree.
 Hence, this domain contains the respective subdomains that all nine INRs were trained on.
 To evaluate the INRs for each structure on this grid, we map each grid point to the corresponding coordinate in each INR domain and query the SDF value by forwarding it through the network.
 Next, we rescale the SDF value from the INR domain to the real size.
 This results in a grid containing patches of SDFs, that we blend together using Eq. \eqref{eq:smoothblend}, with smoothing parameter $k=0.1$.
 The result in Figure \ref{fig:combined_shapes}\textit{(right)} shows a smooth transition between the different vascular structures, without any intrusions on the inside, making this structure suitable for CFD analysis\cite{kretschmer2013interactive}.